jackchased/documents/tutorial/for_patrick.md

 ### 8. Use SmartObject Methods in Driver

 In our example, the led is an Object Instance `'lightCtrl'`.
 We encourage users to operate their hardware with `so` read/write methods if the hardware is an Object Instance.
-By this way, `so` can find out the resource changes to report to the server (if creating machines with `mqtt-node` or `coap-node` modules).
+By this way, `so` can find out the resource changes to report to the server if creating machines with `mqtt-node` or `coap-node` modules.
 If the hardware is not a smart object but simply a onboard thing, like a led indicator, then it is fine to write a driver we've seen in step 6.

 ```js
 // Add our led blink driver to hal